thmp/pswitch/README.md

 ## Still to be implemented
 - When changing the data-on/off labels of a checkbox, the html labels should change accordingly
-- Include options to change color and size
+- Include options to change size